abcnorio/mixedmethod-rcode/README.md

 ## Resources and languages

-The Spanish version of the book is titled "XXX".
-Both books can be obtained freely from [OSF](osf.io/69gfz) or [AQUAD](https://www.aquad.de).
+The Spanish version of the book is titled "Combinación de Métodos - CUAL, CUAN Y LÓGICA.
+Puntos de vista objetivos y observaciones subjetivas".
+Both books can be obtained freely from [OSF](osf.io/69gfz) and [AQUAD](https://www.aquad.de).
 A Spanish version of this README.md can be found in [README-spa](./README-spa.md).

 ## Overview